 Water, plumbing and bathroom fittings

 Repair category 2

-Notes Sanitary fittings are in places of an age and style where upgrading should now be anticipated.
+Notes Sanitary fittings are of an older style.

 Heating and hot wa ter

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.